derektypist/numeric-palindrome/README.md

 ### Content

 Written by me, although referred to other sources such as Stack Overflow, Geeks for Geeks and W3 Schools.
+Went to Geeks for Geeks Page on the isPalindrome Function (any Programming Language such as Python) in Super Palindromes.

+Went to Stack Overflow for the isInteger (JavaScript).

+Went to W3Schools.com for the Form Validation (JavaScript).

+Went to Bootstrap for Centering Buttons and setting their width.

 ### Acknowledgements